syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### OnActionBegin event

-The `OnActionBegin` event triggers before fetching data from the remote server.
+The `OnActionBegin` event is triggers whenever the Mention component starts to fetch data from a remote server using the `DataSource` or `DataManager` properties.
+The event is passed a `ActionEventArgs` object as a parameter, which contains information about the data fetch process.

 {% highlight razor %}